 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Is your marriage falling apart and you are inching toward a divorce and cannot stop thinking about how the court will establish “fault” when push comes to shove?
-Well, here is something you need to know: Florida is a “no fault” divorce state.
+Is your marriage falling apart and you are inching toward divorce and cannot stop thinking about how the court will establish “fault” when push comes to shove?
+Well, here is something you need to know: Florida is a “no-fault” divorce state.
 Meaning: either spouse can file for divorce without having to provide reasons for ending their marriage.

 But this has not always been this way.
-A while back, it you wanted to get a divorce in Florida and elsewhere in the United States, you had to establish “fault” as grounds for legal dissolution of a marriage (divorce).
-“Fault had a particular meaning in the context of divorce back then,” says our Fort Lauderdale divorce attorney at the Law Office of Gustavo E. Frances, P.A.
+A while back, if you wanted to get a divorce in Florida and elsewhere in the United States, you had to establish “fault” as grounds for the legal dissolution of a marriage (divorce).
+“Fault had a particular meaning in the context of divorce back then,” says our Fort Lauderdale divorce lawyer at The Law Office of Gustavo E. Frances, P.A.

-“Also,” our experienced divorce lawyer in Fort Lauderdale says, “There were many situations when parties accused one another of fabricated or exaggerated wrongdoings to lie their way into getting the status of the ‘innocent’ party.”
+“Also,” our experienced divorce attorney in Fort Lauderdale says, “There were many situations when parties accused one another of fabricated or exaggerated wrongdoings to lie their way into getting the status of the ‘innocent party.”

-Another advantage of getting divorce in a no fault divorce state is that the divorce and the ensuing child custody, child support, property division and other aspects will be handled fairly without having to base these decisions solely on the basis of the spouses’ guilt or innocence.
+Another advantage of getting a divorce in a no-fault divorce state is that the divorce and the ensuing child custody, child support, property division, and other aspects will be handled fairly without having to base these decisions solely on the basis of the spouses’ guilt or innocence.